Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Enhancing LLMs with KGs

-(3) By modifying inputs, model architecture, and fine-tuning process, diverse methods have been proposed to incorporate relational triplets into PLMs.
+\textbf{Improving the effectiveness of knowledge incorporation.} By modifying inputs, model architecture, and the fine-tuning process, diverse methods have been proposed to incorporate relational triplets into PLMs.
 However, each method has its own set of advantages and disadvantages, with some performing well on particular tasks but underperforming on others.
-For example, LUKE \cite{LUKE} exhibits superior performance over KEPLER \cite{KEPLER} in most entity typing and relation classification tasks, but performs worse on a few other datasets \cite{CokeBERT}.
+For example, LUKE \cite{LUKE} exhibits superior performance over KEPLER \cite{KEPLER} in most entity typing and relation classification tasks but performs worse in a few other tasks \cite{CokeBERT}.
 Besides, recent experimental analysis \cite{hou2022understanding} reveals that existing KGPLMs integrate only a small fraction of factual knowledge.
-Therefore, there is still a lot of room for the research of effective knowledge integration methods.
-Further research is required on the selection of valuable knowledge and catastrophic forgetting avoidance when faced with vast and clashing knowledge.
+Therefore, there is still a lot of room for research on effective knowledge integration methods.
+Further research is required on the selection of valuable knowledge and avoiding catastrophic forgetting when faced with vast and clashing knowledge.

-(4) Although it is widely believed that KGs can enhance the interpretability of LLMs, corresponding methods have not yet been thoroughly studied.
-Schuff \textit{et al.} \cite{schuff-etal-2021-external} investigated whether integrating external knowledge can improve natural language inference models' explanation capabilities by evaluating the scores of generated explanations on in-domain data and special transfer datasets.
-However, they found that the most commonly used BLEU \cite{BLEU} and BLEURT \cite{BLEURT} do not consistently align with human evaluations concerning the accuracy of explanations, incorporation of common knowledge, and grammatical and labeling correctness.
+\textbf{Enhancing the interpretability of KGLLMs.} Although it is widely believed that KGs can enhance the interpretability of LLMs, corresponding methods have not yet been thoroughly studied.
+Schuff \textit{et al.} \cite{schuff-etal-2021-external} investigated whether integrating external knowledge can improve natural language inference models' explainability by evaluating the scores of generated explanations on in-domain data and special transfer datasets.
+However, they found that the most commonly used metrics do not consistently align with human evaluations concerning the accuracy of explanations, incorporation of common knowledge, and grammatical and labeling correctness.
 To provide human-understandable explanations for LLMs, Chen \textit{et al.} \cite{LMExplainer} proposed a knowledge-enhanced interpretation module that utilizes a KG and a GNN to extract key decision signals of LLMs.
 Despite a few studies attempting to improve the interpretability of PLMs, it remains unclear how to leverage KGs to improve the interpretability of KGPLMs.
-A feasible approach may involve searching for the relevant reasoning path in KGs based on the generated content from KGLLMs and then generating an explanatory text based on the reasoning path.
+A feasible approach may involve searching for the relevant reasoning path in KGs based on the generated content and then generating an explanatory text based on the reasoning path.